 While en route, you can take a boat ride through the mangrove forest to a beautiful cenote, rest on a secluded beach covered in palm trees, and explore several miles of sand paths along a stretch of beach houses.

-At a little over 61 miles (about 99 km), this round trip ride could be completed in a day.
+At a little over 61 miles (about 99 km), one could complete this round trip ride in a day.

 Best Time to Go Cycling in México + Yucatán